AN/FPS-20 Early Warning Radar

 The FPS-20s were simple pulse-radar systems and subject to jamming using basic techniques.
 This led to a second series of upgrades to provide anti-jamming capabilities starting in 1959.
 Among these were the GPA-102 (MK-448) which turned an FPS-20 into an FPS-64 and a FPS-20A to an FPS-66, and the GPA-103 (MK-447) which turned a FPS-20 into an FPS-65 and the FPS-20A into an FPS-67.
 Similar upgrades using a Canadian OA-4831 system produced the AN/FPS-87 and AN/FPS-87A.
 The BADGE 412-L upgrade of the FPS-20A created the AN/FPS-82.

 A more major update was the MK-747, which added a new antenna from Raytheon, the Diplex Gating Unit (DGU), a bandpass filter and other modifications, to produce the AN/FPS-91 and 91A.
-The similar MK-748 applied to the -60 series resulted in the AN/FPS-64A, -65A, -66A and -67A.
+The similar MK-748 applied to the -60 series resulted in the AN/FPS-64A, AN/FPS-65A, AN/FPS-66A and AN/FPS-67A.
 Canadian AN/FPS-87s were also converted, becoming AN/FPS-93 and 93A.
 These units were used with the SAGE system.

 The FPS-20 was widely used in Japan.
 They produced their own series of modifications, including a tunnel diode based amplifier and a separate receiver for the Airborne Instruments Laboratories system, producing the AN/FPS-20/20A JAPAN, or -J.

 The Indian Air Force used the FPS-20 with a new digital moving target indicator (MTI) system from Bendix to create the AN/FPS-100 and 100A.
 These systems were known as the "Blue Pearl", or Bendix Radar Processor BRP-150.
 These were remanufactured units with a new antenna, and included a new low-noise front-end amplifier.
 General Dynamics later produced a similar digital MTI system, the AN/FPS-113.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/FPS-20" designation represents the 20th design of an Army-Navy electronic device for fixed ground search radar.
+The JETDS system also now is used to name all Department of Defense electronic systems.